Jamla: Ottoman period

-In the late 19th-century Jamla was described as an impoverished village of 36 hut-like houses and a population of 160 Muslims.
+In the late 19th-century Jamla was described by Gottlieb Schumacher as an impoverished village of 36 hut-like houses and a population of 160 Muslims.
 Arable land was relatively scarce, although there was significant pasture areas to the south.
 Figs and vegetables were cultivated by the residents in fields to the north and the southwest.
 There was an abundant supply of water deriving from the Ain Hamatah spring which fed a stream that flowed around the village and irrigated its crops.
 The residents owned the property of Tahunat Jamla, a small mill turned by the Wadi Seisun waterfall.